Museums Victoria to phase out all sugary drinks

 Minister for Health Jenny Mikakos welcomed the partnership at the Melbourne Museum today.
 Last month, the Minister invited VicHealth to establish a Childhood Obesity Taskforce to develop and implement new ways to reduce childhood obesity.

-Under the plan, sugary drinks will be phased out of café spaces across Melbourne Museum, Scienceworks and the Immigration Museum, with the support of catering partner Restaurant Associates.
+Under the plan, sugary drinks will be phased out of café spaces across Melbourne Museum, Scienceworks and the Immigration Museum.
 Vending machines will be removed altogether and new water fountains will be installed across all three sites.

 Minister for Health Jenny Mikakos said: “This announcement sends a strong message to the community about putting the health of children and young people first.